dlarregui/snowflakedatasharing/README.md

 We’ll start with creating a worksheet in Snowflake by navigating to Projects > Worksheets, and click the the + icon to create a new SQL worksheet.

 ![Alt text](https://github.com/dlarregui/snowflakedatasharing/blob/4506abcbe2547e16d9210b4afad84d8d25095b49/image%20(5).png)

+Note: Account Admin, Org Admin, and Security Admin are on the blocked roles list by default for new security integrations.
+If you want to use one of these roles as your integration user, you will need to reach out to Snowflake support.
+Otherwise, you will need to use a different role.
+You can also create a custom role.
+For the purposes of this demo, we are using the Public role.

+On the SQL code worksheet, replace < Data Cloud Admin or Data Aware Specialist > with a name for the user.
+We’ll then need to enter information for each field to create the user.

+CREATE OR REPLACE USER  &lt;Data Cloud Admin or Data Aware Specialist&gt; PASSWORD = &lt;string&gt;
+  LOGIN_NAME = &lt;string&gt;
+  DISPLAY_NAME = &lt;string&gt;
+  FIRST_NAME = &lt;string&gt;
+  MIDDLE_NAME = &lt;string&gt;
+  LAST_NAME = &lt;string&gt;
+  EMAIL = &lt;string&gt;
+  DEFAULT_ROLE = PUBLIC;

+  Here is an example of what the SQL should look like to create a user: